dilyarabegaly/polarization-officials-r/README.md

 ## Limitations

 - **Simulated data:** No causal claims are warranted.
 Results illustrate analytical approach, not empirical findings.
-- **Cross-sectional design:** Longitudinal data with pre/post measurement (as in WA-CELI) or quasi-experimental variation in district competitiveness would be needed for causal identification.
+- **Cross-sectional design:** Longitudinal data with pre/post measurement or quasi-experimental variation in district competitiveness would be needed for causal identification.
 - **Small N per jurisdiction:** With 5 officials per jurisdiction, jurisdiction-level fixed effects would severely limit degrees of freedom.
 Multilevel modeling (lme4) would be the preferred specification with a larger real dataset.
 - **Self-report bias:** Survey-based polarization measures are subject to social desirability effects, particularly for collaborative identity items.